salient-labs/toolkit/docs/CliUtility.md

 ## Using the CLI utility

-`lkrms/util` includes code generators and other command-line tools you can use by running `lk-util` from your project's `vendor/bin` directory.
+`salient/toolkit` includes code generators and other command-line tools you can use by running `sli` from your project's `vendor/bin` directory.

-For a list of available subcommands, run `lk-util` with no arguments.
-For usage information, run `lk-util help <subcommand>` or add `--help` to any subcommand.
+For a list of available subcommands, run `sli` with no arguments.
+For usage information, run `sli help <subcommand>` or add `--help` to any subcommand.

 ### Environment variables